Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/not-received-statement-and-ip-comments.content.md

-We have received the local planning authority's questionnaire, all statements and comments from interested parties.
+We did not receive any statements or any comments from interested parties.

 {% include 'parts/appeal-details.md' %}